NEWS

 © GOOD Worldwide Inc. All Rights Reserved.

-Legendary feminist Ursula Le Guin refusing to blurb an all-male sci-fi anthology is chef's kiss
+Legendary feminist Ursula Le Guin refuses blurb for all-male sci-fi anthology is perfect

-The author, known for her contribution to the fictional genre, had an epic response to being requested to blurb an anthology devoid of female writers.
+The author had an epic response to being requested to blurb an anthology devoid of female writers.

-Legendary feminist Ursula Le Guin refusing to blurb an all-male sci-fi anthology is chef's kiss
+Legendary feminist Ursula Le Guin refuses blurb for all-male sci-fi anthology is perfect

 Cover Image Source: Ursula Le Guin at home in Portland, Oregon, California December 15, 2005.
 (Photo by Dan Tuffs/Getty Images)